-not only - should always be followed with "but also." "

-numbers - spell out numbers one through nine (except in the case of ages and percentages, which always use figures).
+- not only should always be followed with "but also." " - numbers spell out numbers one through nine (except in the case of ages and percentages, which always use figures).
 Use numerals for anything 10 or higher.
 Spell out all numbers at the beginning of a sentence.
-See dates, telephone numbers, time on pages 4, 10, and 11 respectively.
+(See dates, on pages 4, and telephone numbers, time, on page 11)